-West Lulworth has a distinct holiday buzz about it in the summer months as visitors use it as a base from which to explore the cove as well as nearby Jurassic Coast gems, such as Durdle Door, Stair Hole, Lulworth Fossil Forest and Man O’ War Bay.
+West Lulworth has a distinct holiday buzz about it in the summer months as visitors use it as a base from which to explore the cove as well as nearby Jurassic Coast gems Durdle Door, Stair Hole, the Lulworth Fossil Forest and Man O’ War Bay.
 It’s also the perfect spot for a bracing walk and warming meal or drink in winter.

-Go for a paddle or do some rock-pooling in the cove; visit one of the village’s pubs; or grab some fish and chips or an ice cream and meander the village’s pretty streets before stopping in one of the gift shops, where you can find Jurassic Coast-related treasures such as fossils and locally-made souvenirs to take a bit of Dorset home with you.
+Go for a paddle or do some rock-pooling in Lulworth Cove, visit one of the village’s pubs, or grab some fish and chips or an ice cream and meander the village’s pretty streets before stopping in one of the gift shops, where you can find Jurassic Coast-related treasures such as fossils and locally-made souvenirs to take a bit of Dorset home with you.

-If you’re feeling adventurous, Lulworth Outdoors offers various watersports and land activities – hire a mountain bike or kayak for the afternoon, or book onto a coasteering or snorkelling session.
+If you’re feeling adventurous, Lulworth Outdoors offers various watersports and land activities – hire a kayak or mountain bike for the afternoon, or book onto a coasteering or snorkelling session.

 There are plenty of places to grab breakfast, lunch or dinner in West Lulworth, as well as the obligatory seaside fish and chips and ice cream shops.

-The Boat Shed Cafe – What better place to soak up the stunning view and grab a bite to eat than right on the shore of Lulworth Cove itself 📞 01929 400810
+- The Boat Shed Cafe – What better place to soak up the stunning view and grab a bite to eat than right on the shore of Lulworth Cove itself ℹ️ www.facebook.com/boatshedcafe/ 📞 01929 400810

-Limestone Hotel – For a grown-up meal made with seasonal, locally-sourced ingredients, or an afternoon tea done the Dorset way, head to the Limestone Hotel and Restaurant 📞 01929 400252
+- Limestone Hotel – For a grown-up meal made with seasonal, locally-sourced ingredients, or an afternoon tea done the Dorset way, head to the Limestone Hotel and Restaurant ℹ️ www.limestonehotel.co.uk 📞 01929 400252

 Walks in and around West Lulworth

-Stair Hole & the Lulworth Crumple – A short stroll up the hill from the village are the blowholes and caves of Stair Hole, as well as the intriguing Lulworth Crumple – layers and ‘folds’ of sedimentary rock that have formed over time into a fascinating pattern.
+- Stair Hole & the Lulworth Crumple – A short stroll up the hill from the village are the blowhole and arches of the formation known as Stair Hole, as well as the intriguing Lulworth Crumple – layers and ‘folds’ of sedimentary rock that have formed over time into a fascinating pattern.
 There are also stunning views down onto the cove from here.

-Lulworth Fossil Forest – Examine fossilised tree roots and stumps from the ancient forest that once grew here after the entire globe saw its sea levels drop dramatically 150 million years ago
+- Lulworth Fossil Forest – Examine fossilised tree roots and stumps from the ancient forest that once grew here after the world saw its sea levels drop dramatically 150 million years ago

 How to get to West Lulworth